 The hardest thing that business owners and entrepreneurs must do is look in the mirror.
 You must do this to find the weakness within your leadership abilities.
 Only then can you make the personal changes necessary that contribute to your small business growth.

-As I described in an earlier post The Search for Growth Continues, there are two sets of key factors that contribute to your small business growth – leadership and management factors.
+In an earlier post The Search for Growth Continues I described the two key factors that contribute to your business growth – leadership and management factors.
 If you only are addressing the management factors your small business growth will never be fully realized.

 So take action!
 See where your personal growth really lies.
 Use this list to evaluate yourself.
 Rate yourself in each area on a scale of 1 – 10 (1 as worst and 10 as highest) and be honest.
 Add up your total.
 If your totals are 80 – 100 (I said be honest) you really need to take a hard look at yourself.
 Even the best leaders are harder on themselves than you have been and would doubtfully rate themselves this high.
 What make you think you’re this good? (comment below in the comment section)

 If you are in the 65 – 80 you are probably already in the zone.
 Use the individual ratings in each area to determine where you could use some improvement and start working on these areas.
-An executive coach probably would be a good idea to help you stay focused and be accountable to yourself.
+An executive coach probably would be a good idea to help you stay focused and keep you accountable to yourself.

 If you plan to go it alone, the use your ratings to prioritize the areas and begin working on improving your leadership skills.
 Be careful, some skills are needed before others are possible.
 So make sure you’re working on things in the right order.
 Often denial occurs in this zone.
 Accountability is critical to moving forward.
 A coach or mentor will bring the accountability you need to improve your leadership skills and abilities.